MazamaScience/beakr/README.md

 ```

 ###  Overview
-beakr provides functionality for handling common HTTP-requests, errors, and
+The beakr package allows R code to listen for and interact with HTTP and WebSocket clients,
+so you can serve web traffic directly out of an instance made with beakr.
+The beakr
-logging - with R. The beakr package is intended to be lightweight, unopinionated, and simple.
+package is intended to be lightweight, unoppioniated, and simple.

 While beakr is not recommended for building extensive web frameworks, R and the flexibility
 of the package - in theory - could allow it.
 Keep in mind, it is not intended to be an